tomaroberts/fetal_cmr_4dflow/README.md

 The 4D flow cine reconstruction framework is an extension of the 4D magnitude cine framework developed by van Amerom et al.: https://github.com/jfpva/fetal_cmr_4d

 ![](4dflow_recon/4dflow_framework.png)

+## See Also

+Code for synthetic flow phantom used in this paper: https://github.com/tomaroberts/synthflow_phantom